 Student Service Learning Experiences

 At San Domenico the values of service and social justice are central to our Dominican mission.
-All students take the social justice course in their junior year as a religious studies requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
+All students take the social justice course in their junior year as a Philosophy, Ethics, World Religions requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.

 - From the Bay to the Balkans